-Today we’re going to look at ten of the best rectangular watches for men.
+Today we’re going to look at ten of the best rectangular watches for men in 2023.

 We have to cover the Santos first.
 It’s the oldest wristwatch in Cartier’s collection, having been released in 1978.
 Since that, it’s grown to become one of the brand’s most recognised and desired rectangular watches.

 Within the collection, there are two models: the Dumont and the 100.

 We’re focussing on the 100.
 On the whole, it’s bigger and heavier than its sibling.
 You can get it in either stainless steel or gold, and it comes with Cartier’s trademark seven-sided crown.